dhoer/chef-safaridriver/README.md

 ## Usage

-Include cookbook in recipe or run list.
+Include cookbook in recipe or run list to install SafariDriver.
 Username and password are required to login to GUI.

 ### Attributes

 - `node['safaridriver']['username']` - Username to login as.
 Required.
-- `node['safaridriver']['password']` -  Password for username.
+- `node['safaridriver']['password']` -  Password of username.
 Required.
 - `node['safaridriver']['url']` - URL of SafariDriver to download.

 ### Example